 Both these machines are targeted at home users who maybe don’t do as much exercise as they would like.
 Often these machines are a starting point for improving fitness and helping with weight loss.
-Although both styles of machine are cheap (sub $100), easy to store and portable, they differ in the results they can achieve.
+Although both styles of equipment are cheap (sub $100), easy to store and portable, they differ in the results they can achieve.
 Here we have a quick run down of the differences between mini elliptical vs mini steppers so you can choose the best machine to meet your needs.

 How They Work

 Although both machines look similar they actually work in fundamentally different ways.
-A mini elliptical is essentially the footplate only section of the traditional elliptical fitness machine.
-The users mounts the footplates and turns the elliptical footplates through an arc.
+A compact elliptical is essentially the footplate only section of the traditional elliptical fitness machine.
+The users mounts the footplates and turns the footplates through an arc.
 The bodyweight is spread evenly over both feet throughout the exercise action and a walking action is produced.

 With a mini stepper, the user mounts the footplates and depresses the plates to create an up and down stepping action.
 Essentially the users body weight is focussed through each leg during each step so more resistance to each leg occurs.

 Both the machines are low impact machines.
 Essentially, high impact activities tend to involve periods where both the users feet are off the ground.
-When the user lands the shock of the users bodyweight slamming down through each foot causes stress on bones and joints which can lead to problems over time.
+When the user lands the shock of the users body weight slamming down through each foot causes stress on bones and joints.
+This can lead to joint problems over time.
 Neither of these machines requires the user to leave the ground or leaves the user unsupported.
 Essentially neither machine should cause impact type injuries to joints.